cirlabs/django-project-template/README.md

 With those files configured, run `fab deploy` to publish your application to the world.

 #### On Database-powered applications
-You can certainly use this template for dynamic applications, but currently there is no deployment chain.
+You can certainly use this template for dynamic applications, but currently there is no deployment chain pre-configured at this time.

 ### PostGIS
 By default, this project assumes you'll be using PostGIS as your database.
 If you'd prefer not to, you can set the `USE_POSTGIS` variable in `settings/common.py` to `False` and the project will default to PostgreSQL. :warning: Be sure to do this BEFORE running the quickstart.